What damage can squirrels do in the attic? Here’s what you need to know

 Are there squirrels in your yard?
 Pay extra attention to your roof.
 Make sure that nothing is loose or in need of repair.
 If you’re in the market for a new roof, request that your contractor make all necessary repairs to the roof trim during the re-roofing process.

 Chimney caps offer another plus for prevention.
-Chimney caps prevent weather, debris and animals from entering while allowing your fireplace to vent when in use.
-If your home doesn’t already have chimney caps, ask your roofing professional about making that addition.
+Chimney caps prevent weather, debris, and animals from entering while allowing your fireplace to vent when in use.

 Keep trees and low branches trimmed away from your home.
 A branch hanging over your roof is, from the squirrel’s perspective, a sidewalk to their new front door.
 Keeping foliage away from your roof will also help extend the life of your whole roof system, so it’s a win-win.